heinzwittenbrink/slides-editorial-processes/lecture-1.md

 ## The importance of editing

 - Editors as delegates of the audience
-- Editors as garants of quality
+- Editors as guarantors of quality
 - Editors as packagers of information

 ## Roles of the content strategist and the editor in chief